 Jim is a full-time kidney advocate.
-He is a Member of the Board of Director for AAKP and has won several professional awards and honors including the Inaugural National Social Media Education and Advocacy Award from the AAKP and Robert Felter Memorial Award.
+He is a Member of the Board of Directors for AAKP and has won several professional awards and honors including the Inaugural National Social Media Education and Advocacy Award from the AAKP and Robert Felter Memorial Award.
 Jim has given multiple seminars for the AAKP on the use of social media to advocate and raise awareness for kidney disease.
 He is an administrator for 72 kidney pages on Facebook, another 50+ kidney groups of various topics, 10 blog pages and 9 e-newspapers.
 He is a very experienced advocate both at home and on the hill with his Members of Congress.
 Jim helped to initiate Kidney Pals, AAKP's pediatric kidney patient initiative, and is part of the initiative for kidneys and veterans.
-Jim also serves as Chair of AAKP's Strategic Communications Committee and on the 2019 National Patient Meeting Committee.